 Thoroughly updated to include the latest research references, Richard Ryckman’s theory by theory approach to personality carefully guides students through major theories in a way that helps them develop a comprehensive understanding of personality.
 Ryckman’s personal writing style presents the major theories in a straightforward way helping readers more easily distinguish between them.
 At the beginning of the text, Ryckman provides a framework that defines personality, and emphasizes the science of personality (including the interrelation between research and theory).
 Then, he introduces each major theoretical position with an objective overview of the theorist’s basic concepts and principles.
 Ryckman concludes by noting the ways in which the different theories stimulate additional research efforts, and by presenting five current research trends that have resulted from the work of these earlier theorists.
 The result is a text that merges the best of classic and contemporary research in the field leaving students with a solid working knowledge of personality.
 Important Notice: Media content referenced within the product description or the product text may not be available in the ebook version.

-The new Eighth Edition of Personality Theories continues to provide sound and thorough coverage enhanced with solid pedagogy, a critical-thinking focus, and integration of multicultural and gender-related issues throughout the text.
+The Ninth Edition of PERSONALITY THEORIES continues to provide thorough coverage enhanced with helpful learning aids, opportunities for honing critical thinking skills, and integration of multicultural and gender-related issues.
 Each chapter focuses on one theory or group of theories and includes brief biographies that shed light on how the theories were formed.
-Engler also provides criteria for evaluating each theory and cites current relevant research.
+The author also provides criteria for evaluating each theory and cites current relevant research.
 A final chapter on Zen Buddhism covers a major non-Western theory of personality and serves to distinguish this program in the field.
+Available with InfoTrac Student Collections http://gocengage.com/infotrac.
 Important Notice: Media content referenced within the product description or the product text may not be available in the ebook version.